MicrosoftDocs/customer-insights/ci-docs/audience-insights/predictions-overview.md

 - [Transactional churn](predict-transactional-churn.md): Predict if a customer will no longer purchase your products or services in a certain time frame.

 ---

+> [!TIP]
+> We recommend that you regularly refresh the our out-of-the box models with your data to ensure they accurately inform your business use case.
+Data is refreshed ad-hoc when the system ingests new or updated data sources.
+However, the model will only rescore in this case and continue to use the existing training data.
+>
+> You can configure an **Update schedule** by setting the model retraining schedule in the configuration experience.
+The model will retrain and rescore on this schedule, which you can change at any time.

 ## Azure Machine Learning integration